AlfrescoArchive/alfresco-dbp-deployment/README-cfn.md

           |       |      +-- rds.yaml
           |       |      +-- s3-bucket.yaml
 ```
-## Choose the preferred method of creating the stack and deploying the DBP
+## To create the stack and deploy the DBP you can use one of the following options
  1. [Deploy DBP using AWS Console](#deploying-dbp-eks-with-aws-console)
  2. [Deploy DBP using AWS CLI](#deploying-dbp-eks-with-aws-cli)